-The FIPArequest-when protocol is simply an expression of the full intended meaning of the request-when action.
+The FIPA-request-when protocol is simply an expression of the full intended meaning of the request-when action.
 The requesting agent uses the request-when action to seek from the requested agent that it performs some action in the future once a given precondition becomes true.
 If the requested agent understands the request and does not refuse, it will wait until the precondition occurs then perform the action, after which it will notify the requester that the action has been performed.
-Note that this protocol is somewhat redundant in the case that the action requested agent to perform the action, it will send a refuse request to the original requestor.
+Note that this protocol is somewhat redundant in the case that the action requested involves notifying the requesting agent anyway.
+If it subsequently becomes impossible for the requested agent to perform the action, it will send a refuse request to the original requestor.

-Figure 5 - FIPA-request-when protocol
+Figure 555 - FIPA-request-when protocol